In other words, some Family Day Care operators were 'swapping' their children between each other to receive child care payments from the Government.

 Child swapping goes against the intention of child care payments.
 So, the Australian Government made changes to the law to end the practice, to make the child care fee assistance system fairer.

 The changes applied from 12 October 2015, with further changes applied from 13 March 2017.
-They affect approved Family Day Care services and individuals entitled to child care fee assistance payments who were child swapping.
+They affected approved Family Day Care services and individuals entitled to child care fee assistance payments who were child swapping.